stefanspringer1/SwiftXML/README.md

 The same applies to e.g. the `filter` method, which, besides letting the code look more complex when used instead of the filter options described above, is not a good option when defining content.

-For a single node, use the `conformingTo(...)` method to see if a condition is met; if yes, the node is returned, if not, `nil` is returned.
+For a single node, use the `when(...)` method to see if a condition is met; if yes, the node is returned, if not, `nil` is returned.
 Use `hasProperties(...)` to just see if a node has a certain properties., without returning the node.

 The content of elements containing other elements while defining their content is being built from the inside to the ouside: Consider the following example: